drjole/arch/README.md

 Connect to the machine using SSH from another machine.
 Use `ip addr` to get the IP address of the machine.

+Continue the rest of this guide using SSH from your other machine and run the commands over SSH.
+Don't forget to reconnect after a reboot.

 ## Partition the Disks

 Use `lsblk` to identify your disks.